joharasmus/blazed/README.md

 iced is a blazing fast and correct x86 (16/32/64-bit) instruction decoder, disassembler and assembler.

 - 👍 Supports all Intel and AMD instructions
-- 👍 Correct: All instructions are tested and iced has been tested against other disassemblers/assemblers (objdump, masm, dumpbin, nasm, ndisasm)
+- 👍 Correct: All instructions are tested and iced has been tested against other disassemblers/assemblers (objdump, dumpbin, nasm, ndisasm)
 - 👍 100% C# code
-- 👍 The formatter supports masm and nasm and there are many options to customize the output
+- 👍 The formatter supports masm and there are many options to customize the output
 - 👍 Blazing fast: Decodes >250 MB/s and decode+format >130 MB/s
 - 👍 Small decoded instructions, only 40 bytes and the decoder doesn't allocate any memory
 - 👍 Create instructions with code assembler, eg. `asm.mov(eax, edx)`